Welsh fiscal balance

-The Welsh fiscal balance is the difference between general government revenues and expenditures in Wales.
-From 1999 to 2022, Wales has carried a fiscal deficit as public spending in Wales exceeded tax revenue.
-For the 2018–19 fiscal year, the fiscal deficit is about 19.4 percent of Wales's estimated GDP, compared to 2 percent for the United Kingdom as a whole.
+From 1999 to 2022 Wales has had a negative fiscal balance, due to public spending in Wales exceeding tax revenue.
+For the 2018–19 fiscal year, the fiscal deficit was about 19.4 percent of Wales's estimated GDP, compared to 2 percent for the United Kingdom as a whole.
 All UK nations and regions except for East, South East England and London have a deficit.
 Wales' fiscal deficit per capita of £4,300 is the second highest of the economic regions, after the Northern Ireland fiscal deficit, which is nearly £5,000 per capita.

-Some state that the deficit is not a Welsh deficit as Wales does not have significant powers over taxation and does not set its own budget, in that the UK Government holds many of these fiscal powers.
-According to political scientist John Doyle of Dublin City University, the fiscal deficit in the "early days" of an independent Wales would be approximately £2.6bn.
-This equates to under 3.4% of GDP, which compares to an average of 3.2% for countries in the Organisation for Economic Co-operation and Development in 2019.

 Fiscal deficit

+"Estimates consistently find that Wales has a large and persistent fiscal deficit, funded by transfers from rUK."
 Wales, as well as England, has a fiscal deficit since the public expenditure in both countries exceeds the tax revenue collected.
-Some state that the deficit is not a Welsh deficit as Wales does not have significant powers over taxation and does not set its own budget, in that the UK Government holds many of these fiscal powers.
+The Welsh government has limited powers over taxation and does not set its own budget.

 Wales' net fiscal deficit increased from £14.4 billion in 2020 to £25.9 billion in 2021.
 All countries and regions in the UK had a fiscal deficit in 2021, which included the North West of England at £49.9 billion; Scotland at £36 billion; Northern Ireland at £18 billion; London at £7.2 billion.At £4,300, Wales' fiscal deficit per capita is the second highest of the economic regions, after the Northern Ireland fiscal deficit, which is nearly £5,000 per capita.
 Tax revenue per capita in Wales is 76 percent of the UK average, but spending is 108 percent, leading to a shortfall.
 Wales spends more on social security than other parts of the UK; capital expenditure on infrastructure such as transport (which is not devolved to Wales) is significantly less.
-By comparison, the entire UK fiscal deficit was £350 billion between 2019-2020.
+By comparison, the entire UK fiscal deficit was £350 billion between 2019 and 2020.
 The total UK public debt exceeds £2 trillion (which is equivalent to 85% of GDP).

 In 2016, Wales spent £14.7 billion more than it was allowed to gather in local revenue, which decreased to £13.7 billion for the 2018–19 fiscal year, due to a reduction in public spending.
 Public spending peaked in 2011–12.
 For the 2018–19 fiscal year, the fiscal deficit is about 19.4 percent of Wales's estimated GDP, compared to 2 percent for the United Kingdom as a whole.